PUTTING OUR FAITH INTO ACTION

 Are you seeking a religious life in which both your heart and your mind are actively engaged?
-Progressive Theology, as found at Claremont UCC, offers a way of understanding and knowing God that honors the authority of the individual conscience, validates and is compatible with the findings of science, supports an ethical religious outlook, respects the integrity and value of other faith traditions and is accessible by contemporary cultures and people.
-As such, Progressive Theology is a middle way between the rigidity of traditional/conservative orthodoxy and the emptiness of atheistic secularism.
-Progressive Theology dares to ask hard questions, avoids an easy certainty and knows that God is always more than we can imagine.
+The progressive theology at Claremont UCC honors the authority of the individual conscience, validates the findings of science, supports an ethical outlook, and respects the integrity of other faith traditions.
+Progressive theology dares to ask hard questions, avoids easy certainties and knows that God is always more than we can imagine.

 What about Scripture?

 We take scripture seriously, which means that we do not always take it literally.

 YES!
 Our table is open, because it is not our table, but Christ’s table, and Christ invites everyone.

 Claremont United Church of Christ, Congregational, was organized in 1891 as the Claremont Congregational Church under the direction of founding pastor Charles Burt Sumner.
 For fifteen years, the congregation met on the campus of Pomona College.
 In 1900 the congregation called Dr. Henry Kingman, who served as pastor for 17 years.

 In 1906 the first building was dedicated on the site where the Henry Kingman Chapel now stands.
 In 1928, the Guildhall was added to accommodate the growing congregation.
 At this time the church was called The Claremont Church or Claremont Community Church.